upbound/docs/content/xp-arch-framework/building-apis/building-apis-configurations.md

 description: "how to build APIs"
 ---

 A Control plane configuration is a package that bundles one or more APIs--their definitions (XRDs) and their implementations (compositions).
 Whereas Crossplane composite resources allow you to define a single API, configurations allow you to bundle a set of related APIs together, version them, and declare their dependencies.
-Because configurations are packages, they are the output of a build process.
+Because configurations are packages, they're the output of a build process.
 Today, that output is an OCI image.

 {{< hint "important" >}}
 If you are not already familiar with core Crossplane concepts, we recommend first reading the upstream [Crossplane concepts](https://docs.crossplane.io/v1.12/concepts/) documentation.